unclesyova/DSnanodegree_Project1/README.md

 this function transforms the entries into lists of these values.
 * `count_values()` - returns a count of unique values, when entries of a series are lists of values.
 * `assemble_list_of_technologies()` - when given a list of dataframe columns - performs two previous functions and assemble the results into one series.

+### Summary of the results
+Appropriate tables and graphs were built to answer each question of interest.

 ### License
 This code is under APACHE LICENSE 2.0